 Battery Life

-Almost all of the fans advertise 4,000 to 6,000 mAh batteries; by comparison the iPhone 15 sports a 3,349 mAh battery, but these stats don’t really mean much.
+Almost all of the fans advertise 4,000 to 6,000 mAh batteries; by comparison the iPhone 17 sports a 3,692 mAh battery, but these stats don’t really mean much.
 More importantly, the manufacturers state that these batteries are good for between 2 hours (max cool) and 24+ hours (fan only), which seems about right in our testing and online review reading.
-Furthermore, most of the cheap fans and all of the expensive fans support pass-through charging via USB-C, meaning that you can attach them to an external battery pack or wall outlet for more/ unlimited runtime.
+Furthermore, all but our cheapest tested neck fan support pass-through charging via USB-C, meaning that you can attach them to an external battery pack or wall outlet for more/ unlimited runtime.

 Reputable Neck Fan Brands and Sellers